Jones Lang LaSalle (NYSE:JLL) Shares Unloaded Rep. April McClain Delaney

 - Sold $1,001 – $15,000 in shares of Paychex (NASDAQ:PAYX) on 2/23/2026.

-In other news, Director Deborah H. Mcaneny sold 2,500 shares of Jones Lang LaSalle stock in a transaction on Tuesday, March 10th.
-The stock was sold at an average price of $300.50, for a total transaction of $751,250.00.
-Following the transaction, the director owned 14,985 shares in the company, valued at approximately $4,502,992.50.
-The trade was a 14.30% decrease in their ownership of the stock.
-The sale was disclosed in a filing with the SEC, which can be accessed through the SEC website.
-0.91% of the stock is owned by insiders.
+In related news, Director Deborah H. Mcaneny sold 2,500 shares of the company’s stock in a transaction on Tuesday, March 10th.
+The stock was sold at an average price of $300.50, for a total value of $751,250.00.
+Following the transaction, the director directly owned 14,985 shares of the company’s stock, valued at $4,502,992.50.
+This represents a 14.30% decrease in their position.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
+Insiders own 0.91% of the company’s stock.

 About Representative McClain Delaney